hulkund/hulkund.github.io/index.md

 I'm a MEng student at MIT in the [HealthyML Lab](https://healthyml.org).
 I work on creating trustworthy machine learning models that are robust to distribution shift.

 I went to MIT for undergrad and double majored in computer science and mathematics with a concentration in Ancient and Medieval Studies.
 I've previously interned at Microsoft Research (x2) and Apple Research.
 I'm also on [Twitter](https://twitter.com/NHulkund) and [Mastodon]().
-Feel free to contact me at my [email](mailto:nhulkund@mit.edu)!
+Feel free to contact me at nhulkund@mit.edu!

 ## Research Interest